When we started The Local in Stockholm 2004, we were driven by a desire to help people understand what makes Sweden tick.

 We will also provide more help, with articles on the practical challenges of living here, like how to write a CV, become a freelancer, buy an apartment, deal with problems surrounding the famous Swedish personal numbers – and make friends.

 But becoming a Member of The Local is not a one-way street.
 This is about building a new, collaborative relationship between us and our readers – that's why this is Membership and not merely a subscription.
 We'll be feeding back our Members' input into our editorial decisions, and helping you determine how we can serve you best.

 We're working with partners to offer you discounts on products and services chosen to be useful to people living international lifestyles.
 And as we launch The Local Club, we also want to give you new opportunities to network in real life.
-We will be holding our first Club event on February 20th at the stylish Hotel C Stockholm – for Members only (find out more here).
+We held our first Club event on February 20th at the stylish Hotel C Stockholm – for Members only, and there will be more to come.
 When we have speakers we will live stream the event so members who can't be there can still be a part of it.
 And as we launch in France and Germany, you will also be welcome to events in Paris and Berlin if you happen to be in the area.